David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 The game begins by asking you if you would like to play a game of Blackjack, if yes, the game begins.

-Both the player and the dealer start the game with a pot of €1000 each The madatory bet is €30 and you can bet on top of this if you wish.
+Both the player and the dealer start the game with a pot of €1000 each

+The mandatory bet is €30 and you can bet on top of this if you wish.

-Random cards are drawn and and the total value of your cards and the dealer's first card is displayed.
+Random cards are drawn and the total value of your cards and the dealer's first card is displayed.

 The aim of the game is to get to as close to 21 as possible, closer than the dealer, and without going over the value of 21.

-You can chose to draw more cards or stay with the hand you have currently.
-The dealer then continues to draw cards for themselves providing the total value of their hand is not more that 17.
+You can choose to draw more cards or stay with the hand you have currently.
+The dealer then continues to draw cards for themselves providing the total value of their hand is not more than 17.

 Game concepts and behaviours are explained in more detail in the features section below.